NEVADA MENTAL HEALTH & SSD BENEFITS

-If you have these mental symptoms you must also show that they prevent you from working.
-Additionally, these severe mental symptoms must last longer than 12 months and impair your daily living activities.
-Our firm is one of the top three disability firms in Nevada and we will help you prove your mental health condition to the SSA.
+If you have these mental symptoms, then you must also show they prevent you from working.
+Additionally, these severe mental symptoms must last longer than 12 months.
+Your mental symptoms must also impair your ability to do daily living activities.
+Our firm is one of the top three Social Security firms in Nevada and we will help you prove your mental health condition to the SSA.

 AFFECTIVE DISORDERS (Major Depressive Disorder/Bipolar Disorder)

-The requirements to qualify for mental health disability benefits in Nevada, vary with the type of affective disorder.
-However, you must have medical documentation showing that your mental health affects your ability to function in a 40 hour work week, despite undergoing mental health.
+The rules to qualify for mental health benefits in Nevada, vary with the type of mental disorder.
+However, you must have medical records showing how your mental health affects your ability to function in a 40 hour work week.
+The record must show mental symptoms, despite ongoing mental health treatment.
 You must show either that you:

 - Have been in treatment for two years and cannot function outside of a supportive environment or

-- Have medical documentation giving sufficient evidence that your condition hinders you from reasonably being expected to function in any work environment.
+- Have medical records that your condition keeps you from being able to function in any work environment.

 Anxiety Disorder is a common mental illness.
-In Nevada, to qualify for Social Security disability benefits with an anxiety disorder, your medical evidence must show you have at least one of the following:
+In Nevada, to qualify for Social Security benefits for anxiety, your medical evidence must show you have at least one of the following:

-- Persistent anxiety with appropriate symptoms (i.e., motor tension, apprehensive expectation, etc.)
+- Persistent anxiety with appropriate symptoms, like motor tension

 PSYCHOTIC DISORDERS (including Paranoia and Schizophrenia)

-To qualify for disability with a psychotic disorder, you must have medical evidence showing that for two years or more your condition made it so you could not work a full-time job.
 The medical evidence must show that any change in your work situation would lead to more mental health problems.
 In other words, that work stress makes your mental health worse.
-It might also show that it is hard for you to get along with your co-workers.
+It might also show that it is hard for you to get along with your other workers.
 Likewise, you may have been let go from multiple jobs.

-The evidence, in the alternative, can show you are incapable of living outside of a supportive environment.
-Some examples of supportive environments are a mental health facility, nursing home, or mental hospital.
+The evidence can also show you cannot live outside of a supportive environment.
+Some examples of these environments are a mental health facility, nursing home, or mental hospital.
+Read here, if you are a Veteran seeking benefits.
 You may qualify for benefits if you have one of the following mental health conditions: